-After a while in which there was a bit of a seesaw in favour of one then the other regarding general prices, we're now back to the situation where there's practically no difference in cost between the two.
+After a while in which there was a bit of a seesaw in favour of one then the other regarding general prices for fibre, we're now back to the situation where there's practically no difference in cost between the two.

-Depending on the introductory offers, new customers will sometimes find that Plusnet edge it, but beyond that TalkTalk are the more competitive.
+Depending on the introductory offers, new customers will sometimes find that Plusnet edge it, but beyond that TalkTalk are slightly more competitive in the long term.